ishan1700/React-Learning/README.md

-This was the project to create the To-Do list app using the HTML, CSS ad Javascript.
+This is the project I created to make To-Do list app using the HTML, CSS ad Javascript.